The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 A sufficiently advanced intelligence does not need to simulate the world in microscopic detail if the macroscopic structure relevant to action is already well modeled.
 In many domains, useful reality is highly compressible.
 Once the best available abstractions are already being extracted, more computation may yield only marginal improvements.

-Deadline Failure: Every Problem Class Has a Maximum Useful Mind Radius
+Deadline Failure: Every Problem Class Has a Maximum Useful Agent Scale

 Among all the bottlenecks, the most practically decisive is often not energy, but time.